OHDSI/dbt-synthea/README.md

 dbt deps
 ```

  5. **If you'd like to run the default ETL using the pre-seeded Synthea dataset,** run `dbt seed` to load the CSVs with the Synthea dataset and vocabulary data.
-This materializes the seed CSVs as tables in your target schema (vocab) and a _synthea schema (Synthea tables).  **Then, skip to step 8 below.**
+This materializes the seed CSVs as tables in your target schema (vocab) and a _synthea schema (Synthea tables).  **Then, skip to step 9 below.**
 ```bash
 dbt seed
 ```

- 6. **If you'd like to run the ETL on your own Synthea dataset,** Create the empty vocabulary and Synthea tables by running the following commands.
+ 6. **If you'd like to run the ETL on your own Synthea dataset,** first toggle the `seed_source` variable in `dbt_project.yml` to `false`.
+This will tell dbt not to look for the source data in the seed schemas.

+ 7. **[BYO DATA ONLY]** Create the empty vocabulary and Synthea tables by running the following commands.
 The vocabulary tables will be created in the target schema specified in your profiles.yml for the profile you are targeting.
 The Synthea tables will be created in a schema named "<target schema>_synthea".
 ``` bash
 dbt run-operation create_vocab_tables
 dbt run-operation create_synthea_tables
 ```

- 7. **[BYO DATA ONLY]** Use the technology/package of your choice to load the OMOP vocabulary and raw Synthea files into these newly-created tables. **NOTE only Synthea v3.0.0 is supported at this time.**
+ 8. **[BYO DATA ONLY]** Use the technology/package of your choice to load the OMOP vocabulary and raw Synthea files into these newly-created tables. **NOTE only Synthea v3.0.0 is supported at this time.**

- 8. Build the OMOP tables:
+ 9. Build the OMOP tables:
 ```bash
 dbt run
 ```

- 9. Run tests:
+ 10. Run tests:
 ```bash
 dbt test
 ```